 Collaborate: We collaborate with the existing value chain actors to activate the full potential of the existing infrastructure and systems through awareness generation, capability development through training and livelihood improvement of the waste workers.

-Intervene: We've designed our interventions to provide practical, smart, adaptive, scalable and inclusive solutions to achieve the long-term goal of reaching plastic circularity.
+Intervene: We have designed our interventions to provide practical, smart, adaptive, scalable and inclusive solutions to achieve the long-term goal of reaching plastic circularity.
 We also ensure total transparency of the interventions with proper monitoring and validation using data.

 Plastic Pollution-Free Cities for a Sustainable Future